-- The installation process copies all necessary files for operation into the appropriate directories. - The nView system files are copied to your Windows\System directory. - nView Desktop Manager "profile" (.tvp) files are saved in the Windows\nView directory.
-See "Preserving Settings Before Upgrading Your Software" on page 39.
+- The nView system files are copied to your Windows\System directory. - nView Desktop Manager Profile files (.tvp) are saved in the Windows\nView directory.

-Note: Depending on the version of the NVIDIA driver previously installed, profiles may also be located in the Documents and Settings\All Users\Application Data\nView_Profiles directory.
+Depending on the version of the NVIDIA driver previously installed, profiles may also be located in the Documents and Settings\All Users\Application Data\nView_Profiles directory.